platformsh/platformsh-docs/integration/webhooks.rst

 * Create a new environment when creating a Git branch or opening a pull request.
 * Rebuild an environment when pushing code to a Git branch or a pull request.
-* Delete an environment when deleting a Git branch or merging a pull request.
+* Delete an environment when merging a pull request.

 To integrate your Platform.sh project with an existing GitHub repository, you first need to generate a token on your GitHub user profile.
 Simply go to your